 The Culinary Arts AAS degree is an innovative program that will include a farm-to-table focus.
-The two-year curriculum will include basic and advanced food preparation techniques, nutrition, menu planning, kitchen sanitation and safety, food purchasing and storage, and meal serving.
-Graduates of this program will have an in-depth knowledge of a sustainable food system, including where the food comes from, the advantages of buying locally, various farming and production methods, and the value of sustainable and ethical ingredients.
+The twoyear curriculum will include basic and advanced food preparation techniques, nutrition, menu planning, kitchen sanitation and safety, food purchasing and storage, and meal serving.
+Graduates of this program will have an indepth knowledge of a sustainable food system, including where the food comes from, the advantages of buying locally, various farming and production methods, and the value of sustainable and ethical ingredients.

 The Cooking Skills certificate is designed to build a core of foundational skills that will allow the individual to enter the food service industry.
-The intensive handson coursework is perfect for an individual interested in job-retraining or for food service workers interested in developing their job skills in the culinary field.
+The intensive hands- on coursework is perfect for an individual interested in job-retraining or for food service workers interested in developing their job skills in the culinary field.
 Graduates are prepared for employment as cooks, cooks' helpers, and assistant bakers in restaurants or institutions where operations include food service.
+As part of the curriculum, students will participate in food service components on campus, such as fine dining, luncheons and pastry sales.